ronit991/RTOS_Greenhouse_Automation/readme.md

 **Functions**

 Function names are prefixed with the data type of their respective return values.
-All prefix(s) are same as described in the previous section.
+All prefixes are same as described in the previous section.
+Static functions (excluding those defined in main.c) have a prefix _"prv"_ followed by the function name.
+These functions do not have a _return-type-prefix_ as they aren't meant to be called from the outside world.

 Example:
 ```C